By Addison Erwin Sheldon, 1913

 The Indians now took Colter, stripped him, and began to talk about how they would kill him.
 At first, they were going to put him up as a mark to be shot at, but the chief, desiring to have greater sport, asked Colter if he could run fast.
 Colter understood enough of their language to tell him that he was a very poor runner, although he was one of the swiftest runners among the hunters.
 Then the chief took him out on the prairie a few hundred yards and turned him loose to run for his life.
 The Indians gave their war-whoop and started after him.
 Colter ran straight across an open plain toward the Jefferson River six miles away.

-The plain was covered with cactus, and at every jump, the bare feet of the naked man were filled with cactus thorns.
+The plain was covered with cactus, and at every jump, the bare feet of the naked man was filled with cactus thorns.
 On Colter ran, swifter than he had ever before run in his life, with those hundreds of Blackfoot warriors after him.
 He ran nearly halfway across the plain before he dared to look back over his shoulder.
 He saw that he had far outrun all the Indians except one who carried a spear and was not more than a hundred yards behind him.

 A faint hope now rose in Colter’s heart, but he had run so hard that blood gushed from his nose and covered his body.
 He ran on until within a mile of the river, when he heard the steps of the Indian with the spear close behind him and, turning his head, saw he was not more than twenty yards away.
-Colter stopped suddenly, turned around and spread out his arms.
+Colter stopped suddenly, turned around, and spread out his arms.
 The Indian, surprised, tried to stop also but was so exhausted that he fell to the ground and broke his spear.
 Colter at once picked up the point of the spear and with it pinned the Indian to the earth.
 He then ran on while the other Indians came up to their dead comrade and yelled horribly over his body.
 Colter, using every moment, soon gained the shelter of the trees on the bank and plunged into the river.

 A little below was an island, at the upper end of which was a great raft of driftwood in the water.
 Colter dived under this raft and after some trouble got his head above the water between large logs which screened him from view.
 He had hardly done this when the Indians came down the river bank yelling like fiends.
 They hunted the shores, walked out on the raft of driftwood over Colter’s head, pulling the logs, and peering among them for hours.
 Once Colter thought they were about to set the raft on fire.

 Not until after dark, when the Indians were no longer heard, did Colter dare to venture from his hiding place.
 He swam down the river a long distance, and then came out on the bank.
-He was alone in the wilderness, naked, without a weapon and with his feet torn to pieces by the sharp cactus thorns.
+He was alone in the wilderness, naked, without a weapon, and with his feet torn to pieces by the sharp cactus thorns.
 He was hundreds of miles from the nearest trading post on the Yellowstone, in a country of hostile savages.
 But he was alive and fearless and strong.

 A week later he reached the trading post, sunburned and starving, but saved.